Illumina/manta/src/markdown/mantaUserGuide.md

 * Options listed in the file: `${MANTA_INSTALL_DIR}/bin/configManta.py.ini`
     * These parameters are not expected to change frequently.
 Changing the file listed above will re-configure all manta runs for the installation.
-To change parameters for a single run, copy the configManta.py.ini file to the cwd where configuration is being run -- any values found in `$(pwd)/configManta.py.ini` will supersede those listed in the installation's ini file.
+To change parameters for a single run, copy the configManta.py.ini file to another location, change the desired parameter values and supply the new file using the configuration script's `--config FILE` option.
 * Advanced options listed in: `${MANTA_INSTALL_DIR}/bin/configManta.py --allHelp`
     * These options are indented primarily for workflow development and debugging, but could be useful for runtime optimization in some specialized